Joy-less/Holo/README.md

 var odd_numbers:Range = 1 to 10 step 2
 ```

+### Variables & methods

+Methods belong to an object whereas variables belong to an object or a scope.
+Both methods and variables are public by default.
+Methods have higher precedence in dot notation, otherwise variables have higher precedence.

+Referencing a method with or without brackets calls the method.
+Referencing a variable with brackets calls the `new` method, or without brackets gets the value.

 ### Objects

 Objects are created with curly brackets.
-Rather than inheriting from a base type, they include multiple components.
+They can include multiple components.

-Both methods and variables are public by default.
-Methods have higher priority in dot notation, whereas variables have higher priority when named.

 ```
 var Cat := {